 To be more precise, let’s take a look at some actual figures concerning the most popular free email providers.
 For instance, a Hotmail account (MSN) allows you to send letters to a maximum of 100 recipients per day.
 Yahoo Mail is considerably generous, with 100 emails or 100 recipients per hour.
 Whereas AOL enables you to send the same message to 100 recipients at once, if you keep it within a total of 500 recipients per connection.

 Moreover, some popular free email providers have different limits for web interface and for email clients.
 Thus, from a Gmail account you can send the same message to as many as 100 recipients at once (500 for web interface users).
 The good news is that once you have hit the limit, the restriction will normally be lifted in 24 hours without any repercussions.

 In most cases, limits of free email accounts are non-negotiable, so if you are intent on using your Gmail or Yahoo account for mass mailing campaigns carried out through Outlook, you probably should start looking for solutions elsewhere.
-For instance, you can try scheduling tool for Outlook that will automatically send your messages in batches compliant with your provider’s restrictions.
+For instance, you can try scheduling tools (Batched Mail or Email Scheduler) for Outlook that will automatically send your messages in batches compliant with your provider’s restrictions.
 Alternatively, if you need a workaround for the limited number of recipients per message, try using tools for personalized mass mailing (for example: Send Personally or Mail Merge Toolkit), which can send a message to as many recipients as you like with only one name in the ‘To’ field.